demense/landing-page/README.md

-# Frontend Mentor - QR code component solution
+# The Odin Project - Landing Page

 This is my attempt to do [Project: Landing Page on The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page).
 This project helped me improve me coding skills by building a realistic project.